Foto: Visit Valdres

 Time: 4-5 hours, Distance: 63 km, ↑ 870 meters

-Today you will follow “Jotunheimvegen”, cycling from wooded Espedalen towards the mountains above the treeline.
+Today you follow the beautiful “Jotunheimvegen”, cycling from wooded Espedalen towards the mountains above the treeline.
 You will pass many summer farms along the way and follow the big lake Vinstra.
 On the horizon you can see the mountains of Jotunheimen and the summit of Bithorn.

 Accommodation: Bygdin Høifieldhotell